colurw/chess_NN/readme.md

 # Chess_NN

-"Chess has changed dramatically with all this computer stuff" - _G.M.
+"Chess has changed dramatically with all of this computer stuff" - _G.M.
 Bobby Fischer_

 Chess_NN is chess engine powered by an ensemble of neural networks.
 It has a web-app frontend, playable in a browser, by virtue of Python's Django web framework.
 When